For New Tax Lawyers

 Micah Fogarty & Daniel Bensimon

 The Fellowship Program was created to assist New Tax Lawyers with the opportunity to experience the Tax Section first hand by providing a subsidy for costs to attend the Tax Section meetings and become an active participant in other Tax Section activities.
 The fellowship program will award a maximum of three fellowships per year to New Tax Lawyers.
 Fellowships are provided for a one-year term.
 Each fellow will receive a subsidy of up to $2,000 per year (not to exceed actual out-of-pocket expenses) to help defray the cost of attending Section meetings and participating in Section activities.
 Fellows selected for the one-year term will automatically be considered and will have preference for the Fellowship Program the following year assuming the Fellows fulfilled their commitment to the Section.
 View the Fellowship Letter.
-To apply, view the Fellowship Application.
+To apply, CLICK HERE FOR THE FELLOWSHIP APPLICATION PROGRAM.

 The Florida Bar Tax Section (“Section”) is pleased to announce the creation of a Mentor Program to provide assistance and guidance to new tax lawyers.
 The Mentor Program is designed to assist in the transition to the legal profession, whether in public or private practice.